nblilili/Learn-vuepress/docs/en/03_mult_video/97_FAQ.md

     ending call are continuously received.

-- When A calls B, the messae of call establishment is sent to the server, and when A hangs up, the message of ending call is sent, instead of canceling the previous message (the server does not have the function of canceling the previous message).
-These messages will be cached on the server for a period of time (60 seconds).
+- When A calls B, the messae of call establishment is sent to the server; and when A hangs up, the message of ending call is sent, instead of canceling the previous message (the server does not have the function of canceling the previous message).
+These messages will be cached on the server for a 60 seconds.
 If B recovers the network within the buffer time, it will receive the cached message.
 If B recovers from the network outside the buffer time, the cached messages have been deleted, B will not receive these messages, and the call interface will not pop up and end immediately.

 - One way to avoid this phenomenon is to delay the display of the call interface after receiving the message of call establishment for a